jacobdichter/jacobdichter.github.io/README.md

 - Simple links as above.
 Can be short write-ups *or* just links to Kaggle notebooks or hosted Jupyter notebooks.
 I would suggest something like Chris Khan's [hosted notebooks](https://chriskhanhtran.github.io/minimal-portfolio/projects/ames-house-price.html).

-A few more Markdown review points.
+A few more Markdown notes:

 Astericks can be *used* (1 *) for **emphasis** (2 **) and other formatting ~~choices~~ (2 ~~)